Miksus/rocketry/docs/handbooks/config.rst

     system might take a lot of CPU and if too high, the scheduler might not be accurate.

     By default it is set to ``0.1``.

+.. _config_instant_shutdown:

+**instant_shutdown**: Whether to terminate all tasks on shutdown.

+    If set ``False``, the scheduler will wait till all tasks finish on shutdown.
+    Running tasks that are past their timeout or their ``end_cond`` are true, are terminated normally.
+If set ``True``, the scheduler will always terminate all running tasks on shutdown.
+Shutdown will still wait till all threads are finished.

+    By default, ``False``.